MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-attack-surface-reduction.md

 More can be done to enhance the security posture of all Windows devices, including those without D-RTM.
 To help close this gap, Microsoft has started working with partners to overcome the compatibility issues that have prevented memory protections from being applied in UEFI firmware by developing a set of open-sourced SMM security enhancements to provide additional flexibility for OEMs to leverage.

-To reflect this commitment to firmware security, the definition of Secured-core PC has been updated to include a broader range of devices.
+To reflect this commitment to firmware security, we have identified a new approach to ensure that devices can meet the firmware protection requirements of Secured-core PCs.

 ## FASR Overview